- Home

 Temporary Municipal Court, 769 Village Way

-Municipal Court services will be temporarily relocated within the Public Works/Parks Operations Building located at 769 Village Way.
+Municipal Court services are temporarily relocated within the Public Works/Parks Operations Building located at 769 Village Way.
 The Court’s schedule will remain the same.

 Public Works and Parks & Recreation Services, 769 Village Way

-About 15 staff members from the Public Works and Parks & Recreation department currently staffed in at City Hall will be relocated to the Public Works/Parks Operations Building located at 769 Village Way.
+About 15 staff members from the Public Works and Parks & Recreation departments currently staffed at City Hall have relocated to the Public Works/Parks Operations Building located at 769 Village Way.

 Temporary Meeting Locations for Council and Advisory Boards